-Inductive Bible Study:
+Inductive Bible Study: (How to study the Bible)

 This course is designed to teach the student how to use the Inductive Bible Study method of observation, interpretation and application using the book of Mark as an example.
 The course will culminate with each student sharing a creative presentation of their individual inductive study of Mark.